tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/HelpStationCustomer.md

 - **Cargo type** must be selected.
 Try to select a correct cargo type, or a similar one.
 If the list does ontain the cargo that your looking for, administrators can add new cargo, so ask any of them to help you with that.
+- **Packaging Unit** is an additional information of how the cargo is packed, i.e. the units of loaded or unloaded items, and it also include most types of *containers*.
+You can also set it as *not applicable*.
 - **Wagon Class** gives you an option to specify a specific wagon class that overrides the default wagon classes for the *cargo type*.
 - **Other name** gives you an option to override the name of the *cargo type*.